GalKJ/Founders-and-Coders-Feature-project/README.md

 I made some changes to the code so as to explore canvas and see what I could do with it.

+By declaring

+`@type {HTMLCanvasElement}`

+at the top of my feature.js I was able to gain access to the auto complete feature for properties and methods of HTMLCanvasElement.

-Inside of the _Clear/shake_ function I wanted to make sure the drawing started again at a random point `ctx.beginPath(); // start the drawing again at a random point in state` `x = Math.floor(Math.random() * width);`
+Inside of the _Clear/shake_ function I wanted to make sure the drawing started again at a random point

+`ctx.beginPath(); // start the drawing again at a random point in state` `x = Math.floor(Math.random() * width);`
 `y = Math.floor(Math.random() * height);`